Frequently Asked Questions

-- Once entered in the application portal, automatic emails will be generated and sent to recommenders requesting their letters.
+- Once entered in the application portal, automatic emails will be generated and can be sent to recommenders requesting their letters.
 For that reason, we suggest that applicants notify each of their recommenders of the need for a letter well in advance of the application deadline; applicants should complete the application in advance of the deadline to allow for the letters to be received in time.

 - Only two recommendation letters are required and will be accepted.

-- Applicants may generate the reference letter request emails before submitting their complete application.
+- Applicants may generate reference letter request emails before submitting their complete application.
 Please carefully review the “References” section in the online application portal for specific instructions.